 These questions have major implications for the study of war and peace.
 More than at any time in the past, those who seek to start war may be harder to find and their motives more difficult to discern.
-Many of the technical challenges posed by cyberspace activities will be addressed in the School of Computer Science’s new security and privacy concentration for SCS students.
-The SCS program, available to non-SCS students as a minor, requires a high degree of math and quantitative training.
-The cybersecurity and international conflict minor proposed herein tackles the social-scientific dimensions of cybersecurity with a focus on the implications of the cyber age for modern statecraft, warfare, elections (local, state, and national), and politics, more generally.
+The cybersecurity and international conflict minor outlined herein tackles the social-scientific dimensions of cybersecurity with a focus on the implications of the cyber age for modern statecraft, warfare, elections (local, state, and national), and politics, more generally.

 Students must take one of the following two foundational courses (9 units):

 Students must take all of the following core courses (24 units):

 |84-387||Technology and Policy of Cyber War||9|